RedisLabsModules/RedisEdge/README.md

-# redisedge - a Docker image with select Redis Labs modules for the Edge
+# redisedge - The Docker image for RedisEdge

+RedisEdge from Redis Labs is a purpose-built database for the demanding conditions at the IoT edge.

-This simple container image bundles together the latest release [Redis](https://redis.io), and select Redis modules from [Redis Labs](https://redislabs.com).
+This container image bundles together the latest release [Redis](https://redis.io), and select Redis modules from [Redis Labs](https://redislabs.com).

 # Quickstart